What is a Manifold?

 metric spaces, and

-for discussing "spaces" abstractly.
-The category of all topological spaces is, however,
+a vocabulary for discussing "spaces" abstractly.
+The category of all topological

-too permissive for differential geometry.
-Many topological spaces are too pathological —
+spaces is, however, too permissive for differential geometry.
+Many topological

-too far from \(\mathbb{R}^n\) — to support a meaningful theory of differentiation,
+spaces lie too far from \(\mathbb{R}^n\) to support a meaningful theory of differentiation,

 integration, or measurement.
 We now isolate a class of spaces that retains enough

-necessarily so."
-The Earth's surface is the prototypical example: while it is
+not necessarily so."
+The Earth's surface is the prototypical example.
+Although

-globally a sphere, any small region of it looks essentially like a flat plane — flat
+it is globally a sphere, any small region of it looks essentially like a flat

 \(\mathrm{SO}(3)\)

-matrices, but the set itself is only \(3\)-dimensional, and any small neighborhood
+the set itself is only \(3\)-dimensional, and any small neighborhood of a particular

-of a particular rotation can be parametrized by three angles.
-The space of all
+rotation can be parametrized by three angles.
+Three further examples are the

-smooth probability distributions on a fixed sample space, the configuration space
+space of all smooth probability distributions on a fixed sample space, the configuration

-of a robotic arm, the orbit of a planet under a gravitational constraint: each is
+space of a robotic arm, and the orbit of a planet under a gravitational constraint.

-a curved, non-Euclidean space that nevertheless admits a Euclidean description in
+Each is a curved, non-Euclidean space that nevertheless admits a Euclidean description

-The framework we develop here is purely topological: it concerns only the notion of
+The framework we develop here is purely topological.
+Only the notion of "local

-"local Euclidean similarity" without requiring derivatives.
+Euclidean similarity" is at issue, and derivatives play no role.
 This is a deliberate

 intermediate step.
 The structures used in physics, robotics, optimization, and

-topological one as a second, independent layer.
-We treat the topological layer in
+the topological one as a second, independent layer.
+We treat the topological

-isolation first, both because the topological conditions are subtle and because
+layer in isolation first, both because the topological conditions are subtle

 The Three Conditions